MIPPL/nephele-org-website/public/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 ### 3\.
 Why do I need to sign my transactions? {#why-do-i-need-to-sign-my-transactions}

-- Every user that wants to send a transaction on the Ethereum network must sign the transaction (using their private key), in order to validate that the origin of the transaction is who it claims to be.
+- Every user that wants to send a transaction on the Nephele network must sign the transaction (using their private key), in order to validate that the origin of the transaction is who it claims to be.
-- It is super important to protect this private key, since having access to it grants full control over your Ethereum account, allowing you (or anyone with access) to perform transactions on your behalf.
+- It is super important to protect this private key, since having access to it grants full control over your Nephele account, allowing you (or anyone with access) to perform transactions on your behalf.

 ### 4\.
 How do I protect my private key? {#how-do-i-protect-my-private-key}